-How to remove Bee RAT
+How to remove MassJacker

 Bee RAT is a type of malware known as a Remote Access Trojan (RAT), which grants cybercriminals the ability to remotely control infected devices.
 Once installed, it can perform a variety of malicious activities, such as taking screenshots, accessing sensitive files, and executing arbitrary commands.
 These capabilities allow attackers to spy on the victim, steal confidential information like passwords and financial data, and potentially cause significant harm to the system.
 Bee RAT can also modify or delete files, leading to data loss or corruption and ensuring the attacker's persistent access.
 Its stealthy design means users often remain unaware of its presence, making it a severe threat.
 Typically spread through deceptive methods such as malicious email attachments, fake software, or compromised websites, Bee RAT can significantly impact personal and business data security.
 Preventative measures like using reliable antivirus software and maintaining up-to-date systems are essential in safeguarding against such threats.